CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 ~~Forge seems to depend on ASM but that dependency is being lost along the way, possibly (at least, i see red errors in the genSources jar)~~ goddamn autodownloaded dependencies lol

 investigate `MinecraftLibraryProvider`, that libraries folder doesnt seem to exist...?
+* This class is really weird actually.
+It has a Collection<File> thats probably supposed to contain library paths, but it's never written to.
+DOes this break anything?
+If so, what

 MinecraftMappedProvider calls MapJarsTiny: